Theme

 Where it fits

-This belongs in the model and reasoning layer rather than the consumer-chatbot layer.
+Open it as part of the model and reasoning layer rather than the consumer-chatbot layer.
 It is more relevant to readers comparing model capabilities and deployment context than to readers looking for a polished end-user assistant.

 Reporting note